Oxted to Lingfield walk

 1. Arriving from London, go down steps and turn right to go through a small parking area.
 Turn right again and go down Station Road East for 200m.
 In front of the Council Offices turn left into Gresham Road.
 After passing Oxted Library, turn right and go along Granville Road for 250m.

 2. Between houses #22 & #24 turn right onto a narrow footpath between the properties.
-Follow the path through a metal kissing gate, past some scrubland and across a footbridge over the infant River Eden?.
-At a path junction fork left to go through a gap in some trees and take a grassy path heading E across a meadow to another metal kissing gate 150m away.
+Follow the path through a metal kissing gate and along the western edge of Brook Field.
+Cross a footbridge over the infant River Eden? and veer left through a gap in some trees into the adjacent Glebe Field.
+Immediately fork left off the public footpath to go along the full length of this meadow, with the tree boundary between the two fields on your left.

-• Take a footpath at the back of the churchyard and zig-zag right and left to reach Sandy Lane.
+• Cross the road and go up steps into St Peter's churchyard.
+Take any route to the opposite corner and continue on a footpath which zig-zags right and left to reach Sandy Lane.
 Turn right and go along it for 500m.
 Keep ahead through a wooded area and along the edge of a golf course on Limpsfield Common, parallel to Grub Street.
 Cross over the A25 and continue on a long straight bridleway for 500m, then turn left onto a footpath going alongside a fairway to Ridlands Grove.

 5. At the end of the fence you reach a major path junction.
 Do not take either of the bridleways ahead but turn left onto the signposted footpath along the edge of a golf fairway, heading NE.
 Where the fairway ends, keep ahead into a semi-cleared area of woodland, Ridlands Grove.